-As noted above, in Volume 1, the Authority recommended an optimal mix of preventive and corrective maintenance should be pursued by SunWater.
+In the Draft Report, as noted above, in Volume 1, the Authority recommended an optimal mix of preventive and corrective maintenance should be pursued by SunWater.
 Further, for corrective maintenance, that SunWater formally document its processes for the development of correct maintenance expenditure forecasts.

-In the absence of any measure of the impact of the optimisation process, the Authority does not propose to apply any specific adjustments to this measure but intends to take this into account when considering the application of a general efficiency target.
+In the absence of any measure of the impact of the optimisation process, the Authority proposed not to apply any specific adjustments to this measure but recommended taking this into account when considering the application of a general efficiency target.